jopemachine/awesome-stars/README.md

 ## Go

+- [cheat/cheat](https://github.com/cheat/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
+It was designed to help remind *nix system administrators of options for commands that they use frequently, but not frequently enough to remember.
 - [knqyf263/pet](https://github.com/knqyf263/pet) - Simple command-line snippet manager, written in Go.
 - [fyne-io/fyne](https://github.com/fyne-io/fyne) - Cross platform GUI in Go inspired by Material Design
 - [therecipe/qt](https://github.com/therecipe/qt) - Qt binding for Go (Golang) with support for Windows / macOS / Linux / FreeBSD / Android / iOS / Sailfish OS / Raspberry Pi / AsteroidOS / Ubuntu Touch / JavaScript / WebAssembly